 These and many other authors used fictional worlds to delve into truly uncomfortable subjects.
 They dissected these issues with the same level of depth that many journalists do.
 They crafted worlds and stories in a way that the reader could pick up the themes without even realizing it.
 And yet, they did not have the same fear of reprisals that others do.
 Why?
 Because imaginary worlds allow us to keep a distance from reality while still keeping in mind the daily truths we have to face.
 It offers us an examination of issues without our own biases and apprehension.
 One of fantasy’s foremost authors Robin Hobb summed up this argument beautifully:

 “Fantasy is where we can examine the big questions we face while leaving our own baggage outside the door.
 Divorce yourself from your own ethnic, religious, gender, nationality and other identities and think about slavery or being born a worker or serf or any other hot button issue.
 It lets us confront those issues without preconceived notions in radically different settings.”

 Perhaps Pakistani youth can use speculative fiction to learn about the things it has been denied.
 Maybe our educators and teachers can use this to teach things that they wouldn’t be able to otherwise.
-From militaristic societies, brutalities, human rights, empathy and to the concept of common good, there are so many thing our children and youth have to fully internalize.
+From the dangers of militaristic societies and brutalities to human rights, empathy and the concept of common good, there are so many thing our children and youth have to fully understand.
 Speculative fiction can help them do that and do it while removing them from the stark reality of the world they live in.
 More importantly, the universality of these stories make them accessible to every child in Pakistan as long as someone is willing to help them understand these stories.